Bbetaverse22/skillbridge-agents/CAPSTONE_PROPOSAL.md

 ## Executive Summary

-SkillBridge.ai is an MCP-native, agentic AI platform that transforms how developers identify and close skill gaps.
-Unlike traditional learning platforms that provide generic course recommendations, SkillBridge analyzes real GitHub repositories, autonomously researches the best learning resources through multi-step reasoning, and generates actionable GitHub issues with research-backed templates—all while maintaining full transparency in its decision-making process.
+DevBuilder is an MCP-native, agentic AI platform that transforms how developers identify and close skill gaps.
+Unlike traditional learning platforms that provide generic course recommendations, DevBuilder analyzes real GitHub repositories, autonomously researches the best learning resources through multi-step reasoning, and generates actionable GitHub issues with research-backed templates—all while maintaining full transparency in its decision-making process.

-**Key Innovation:** SkillBridge.ai bridges the gap between knowledge discovery and execution by combining AI-powered autonomous research with GitHub-native action generation, creating a closed-loop system that thinks, researches, and acts.
+**Key Innovation:** DevBuilder bridges the gap between knowledge discovery and execution by combining AI-powered autonomous research with GitHub-native action generation, creating a closed-loop system that thinks, researches, and acts.

 ---